sakshi-dhamija/ImageRepository/README.md

 The production version is hosted at https://imagre-repo.web.app/#

-## Use the development version
+## Use the development version or Install on Your local machine

 - Make sure that the latest version of Node and NPM are installed!
-- Clone this project!
+- Clone this repository using `git clone` command
 - Install the necessary NPM dependencies using `npm install`.
+-Install firebase and it's tools using Following commands:
+`npm i firebase` `npm intall -g firebase-tools`
 - [Create](https://firebase.google.com/docs/web/setup) a Firebase project and integrate the App with the Firebase project!
 - Place the Firebase config in ImageRepository/FirebaseConfig.js in the following format!